h2oai/nitro/README.md

 ### Options - Basic

 An `option` represents one of several choices to be presented to the user.
-It's used by all pickers: buttons, dropdowns, checklists, color pickers, and so on.
+It's used by all kinds of pickers: buttons, dropdowns, checklists, color pickers, and so on.

 An option has a `value` and `text`, created using `option(value, text)`.

 - The `value` is the value returned when the user picks that option.
 It is not user-visible.
-- The `text` is user-visible, and is typically used as a label for the option.
+- The `text` is typically used as a label for the option.

 If `text` is not provided, then the `value` is also used as the `text`.

-There are other, more concise ways to specify options, explained later.
+There are other, more concise ways to specify options, explained in later examples.

 ```py